-The Asheville Drum Circle
+The Downtown Asheville Drum Circle

 Visiting Asheville soon and looking for a fun way to fill your Friday night?
 The Asheville Drum Circle is a tradition unique to the area.
 While locals usually begin the beating of drums, tourists are welcome to join, dance, or simply take in the incredible atmosphere at any point.